twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/global.md

-Use chezmoi's builtin [age encryption](https://age-encryption.org) instead of an external `age` command. *value* can be `on`, `off`, `auto`, or any boolean-like value recognized by `parseBool`.
+Use chezmoi's builtin [age encryption](https://age-encryption.org) instead of an external `age` command. *value* can be `on`, `off`, `auto`, or any boolean-like value recognized by `ParseBool`.
 The default is `auto` which will only use the builtin age if `age.command` cannot be found in `$PATH`.

 The builtin `age` command does not support passphrases, symmetric encryption,